3 min read

 Singh's notes on the verse are clarifying.

 I find it interesting that the preeminent Song dynasty Neo-Cunfucian, Chu Hsi (Zhu Xi; 1130–1200), employed a similar simile to somewhat similarly illustrate a somewhat similar point: Ultimately, for the Metaphysical person, the Supreme Ultimate, though found in all things, is not cut up into pieces.
 Rather, it is like the one moon's reflection in ten thousand streams.
-Whereas for the Non-Metaphal person, it is not.
+Whereas for the Non-Metaphysical person, it is not.

-(Leibniz knew his Chu Hsi, and his system reflects Chu'sas well as those of some Buddhisms: A case of Silk Road contagion?)
+(Leibniz knew his Chu Hsi, and his system reflects Chu'sas well as those of some Buddhisms: a case of Silk Road contagion?)

 Swami Lakshmanjoo classifies this way as Shakta-upaya, or the method of Energy.